jimmybgammyknee/ABACBS_workshop_prep/workshops/workshop1_runningDocker.md

     # Check the status of all docker containers on the VM
     docker images

+## Running the pipeline

 Now we can use these images with some files that we've included.
 You will need to download the link using `wget` (we'll do that in the script).
-The pipeline will firstly index the reference genome, then
+The pipeline will firstly index the reference genome, then map, sort and mark duplicates

+Create the pipeline by editing the following script in vim/nano/gedit etc.

     #!/bin/bash